fpsvogel/reading/doc/csv-format.md

 A.k.a. your "to read" list.
 We'll circle back to the columns to show their advanced features, but first: how to jot down books that you might read in the future?

-One way to track this is to have normal items, but without a date started.
+As we've seen already, one way to track this is to have normal items but without a date started.

 ```
 \Rating|Title|Sources|Dates started|Dates finished|Genres|Length|Notes|History